redakker/merge/README.md

 By proceeding with the installation or usage of this software, you **accept full responsibility** for any outcomes.
 If you do not agree with these terms, please refrain from using it.

-## Conclusion
-The Branch Merge Tool simplifies Git branch management by providing an intuitive, text-based graphical interface.
-It is ideal for developers who want to merge branches easily without typing complex Git commands.

-If you have suggestions for improvements, feel free to contribute!